noecail/UCRM-KNXVirtualIntegrator_2025/Documentation/English_Documentation.md

 **Why can’t the app be installed for all users at once?**</br>
 Most likely due to folder, permission, and registry key issues,
-the app may fail to launch when installed outside the user’s AppData folder.
+the app may never launch when installed outside the user’s AppData folder.

 <br></br>
 [← Back](../README.md)